Free Engraving | Free Delivery | Dispatched within 24 hours

 Attachment Methods: Rings vs. eZeClips

-How you attach your tag to your pet's collar matters for both security and comfort.
+How you attach your pet's tag to your pet's collar matters for both security and comfort.

 Attachment Method Pros/Cons: